Yuki Kawai

 Yuki Kawai (河合 由貴, Kawai Yuki) is a former Japanese volleyball player.

 Career

 Yuki became a volleyball player when in a Primary school.
 At the time when she was in the 3rd grade of Higashikyushu Ryokoku High School she served as a captain of the team.
 The team won the top of Japanese high school with Kyoko Katashita.

-She retired from JT Marvelous in June of 2011.
+She retired from JT Marvelous in June 2011.
 She signed with Victorina Himeji on July 1, 2018.
-She retired from volleyball in June of 2019 after captaining Victorina Himeji to a season championship.
+She retired from volleyball in June 2019 after captaining Victorina Himeji to a season championship.